dcos/dcos/packages/adminrouter/extra/src/README.md

 It is possible that the solution that you are looking for has already been found by somebody else.
 Try to search for tests that check similar behaviour or feature.
-If you need to implement new sidefect/functionality - try looking at existing test-harness features and try following the "general design".
+If you need to implement a new side effect/functionality - try looking at existing test-harness features and try following the "general design".
 Nothing is writen in stone but "There should be one-- and preferably only one --obvious way to do it."